yrjanaff/pong/README.md

-#Pong
+# Pong

-Pong written in Kotlin with LibGDX.
+Pong, written in Kotlin with LibGDX.